 Realizing the scenic designer's vision is the purview of the Technical Director.
 Costing materials and bidding labor are a creative endeavor in bringing the vision to life as intended.
 Solving technical challenges, analyzing structures, creating construction drawings, and managing the implementation of the scenic design, are all ways in which the technical director is focused on the function of form to achieve artistic intent.

 I strive in my teaching to emphasize the characteristics that make a good technical director while teaching a balance of the areas of the discipline: design, scholarly, and technical.
 While intertwined, these areas are crucial to achieving a designer's vision for a production.

-Tom Fagerholm is currently an Assistant Professor of Technical Direction at Southern Illinois University teaching graduate and undergraduate courses in technical direction, automation, metal fabrication, rigging, drafting, structural design for the stage, sound design, and more.
-He also serves as department technical director, production manager, and sound designer.
+Tom Fagerholm is currently an Associate Professor of Technical Direction at Southern Illinois University teaching graduate and undergraduate courses in technical direction, automation, metal fabrication, rigging, drafting, structural design for the stage, sound design, and more.
+He also serves as department technical director, production manager, and health and safety officer.